zhudotexe/kani/docs/shared/engine_table.rst

 .. |function| replace:: :abbr:`🛠️ (supports function calling)`
 .. |multimodal| replace:: :abbr:`🖼 (supports multimodal inputs)`

-.. [#zoo] See the `model zoo <https://github.com/zhudotexe/kani/blob/main/examples/4_engines_zoo.py>`_ for a code sample to initialize this model with the given engine.
 .. [#torch] You will also need to install `PyTorch <https://pytorch.org/get-started/locally/>`_ manually.
-.. [#abstract] This is an abstract class of models; kani includes a couple concrete implementations for reference.
 .. [#runtime] This is a model runtime that can support multiple models using a :class:`.PromptPipeline`.
 .. [#hf] The HuggingEngine can run most models directly from HuggingFace using Chat Templates.
 For more fine-grained control over prompting, see :class:`.PromptPipeline`.